Analysis of the Ships in the "Void"

 Ship 4 - Nygean

 Janeway decides to follow the Federation Charter, and she has the idea to gather allies for an attempt an escape together - anyone who would refrain from theft and violence.
 The first contact is with a Nygean vessel, whose captain, Garon, is initially skeptical.
 Oddly, the Nygean vessel isn't the familiar design that had been established in VOY: "Repentance", but is a re-use of the Hazari ship from VOY: "Think Tank".
 It seems very unlikely that the Nygeans would use this design.
+One of the best opportunities to bring consistency to this episode was squandered.

 Ship 5 - Hierarchy